jcundill/streeto/GettingStarted.md

 Navigate around the map as you would with Google Maps or OpenStreetMap.

 Zoom in and out with the mouse wheel.
 Pan with the left mouse button.
+Holding Shift while panning rotates the map.

 You can right-click on the map to add a new course.